 It isn’t enough that we tell our children we love them.
 We need to put our love into action every day for them to feel it.
-And when we do that our kids need a lot less discipline!

 "But what does that mean, putting our love into action?"

 Mostly, it means making that connection with our child our highest priority.
 Love in action means paying thoughtful attention to what goes on between us, seeing things from the our child's point of view, and always remembering that this child who sometimes may drive us crazy is still that precious baby we welcomed into our arms with such hope.

 "Doesn't that take a lot of energy?"

 It takes a lot of effort to fully attend to another human being, but when we are really present with our child, we often find that it energizes us and makes us feel more alive, as being fully present with anyone does.
 Being close to another human takes work.
 But 90% of people on their deathbed say that their biggest regret is that they didn't get closer to the people in their lives.
 And almost all parents whose children are grown say they wish they had spent more time with their kids.

 "Being fully present?
 How can I do that when I'm just trying to get dinner on the table and keep from tripping over the toys?"

 Being present just means paying attention.
 Like a marriage or a friendship, your relationship with your child needs positive attention to thrive.
 Attention = Love.
 Like your garden, your car, or your work, what you attend to flourishes.
 And, of course, that kind of attentiveness takes time.
 You can multi-task at it while you're making dinner, but the secret of a great relationship is some focused time every day attending only to that child.